kennethkalmer/ember-cli-nouislider/README.md

 This ember-cli addon provides you with a range-slider component, based on [noUiSlider](http://refreshless.com/nouislider).
-It includes everything you need, and adds no extra dependencies other than noUiSlider itself (which only depends on jQuery, _not jQueryUI_).
+It includes everything you need, and adds no extra dependencies other than noUiSlider itself (which has no external dependencies).

 To get started simply install the addon: